Skip to Main Content

 Please feel free to contact the Plant Sciences Librarian.

 Help and support for detailed enquiries is also available from the Biological Sciences Libraries team.
-We can answer your queries by email, or by appointment through a mutually convenient online channel.
+We can answer your queries by email, or by appointment in person or online.

 Email: sbslibraries@lib.cam.ac.uk